gskdhiman/Django-rest-framework/README.md

 	models.py:- store your application’s data models - where you specify the entities and relationships between data<br>
 	tests.py:- store a series of functions to test your application’s code.<br>
 	views.py:- store a series of functions that take a clients’s requests and return responses.<br>
-	admin.py:- can register your models so that you can benefit from some Django machinery which creates an admin interface for you. <br>
+	admin.py:- can register your models so that you can benefit from some Django machinery which creates an admin interface for you.

 #### After creating a new application, you need to add `app_name` and `rest_framework` in settings.py
 ```